When It Comes To Change, You Are of Two Minds

 In other words, the Heaths believe that in order to make the changes that are important to us, we have to influence our hearts, minds, and our surroundings:

-We can say this much with confidence: When change works, it tends to follow a pattern.
+As your premier financial advisors in Perth, we can say this much with confidence: When change works, it tends to follow a pattern.
 The people who change have clear direction, ample motivation, and a supportive environment.
 In other words, when change works, it’s because the Rider, the Elephant, and the Path are all aligned in support of the switch.

 Reprinted by permission of Money Quotient, NP